 Exploring Language and Literature

 Develop advanced analytical thinking and communications skills you can apply to virtually any career.
-Blending studies in literature, language, writing, and speaking, the Liberal Arts emphasis provides you with a foundation for professional and graduate study options, from law and science, to media and technology.
+Blending studies in literature, language, writing and speaking, the Liberal Arts concentration provides you with a foundation for professional and graduate study options.

 Join one of Colorado’s top English teacher preparation programs.
 Not only do we place student teachers throughout the state, the job placement rate for our English secondary teaching majors is almost 100 percent.